tomelrod/ansible-role-network_interfaces/README.md

       hwaddress: aa:bb:cc:dd:ee:ff

+On some rare occasion it might be good to set whatever option you like.
+Therefore it is possible to use

+      options:
+          - "up /execute/my/command"
+          - "down /execute/my/other/command"

+and the IPv6 version

+      ipv6_options:
+          - "up /execute/my/command"
+          - "down /execute/my/other/command"

 1) Configure eth1 and eth2 on a host with a static IP and a dhcp IP.
 Also define static routes and a gateway.